MarshallJD1/SoundScapers/README.md

 The soundboard was what took up most of the time creating in the 2 weeks we had, and it did end up quite suprisingly similair to how the end product came about.
 (End used loosely)

 I used an agile workflow to get the project through the motions.
 Setting small precise tasks following my project board and many amounts of stickynotes across the screen.
+Following the MoSCow workflow really helped with keeping the application manageable.

+At first the scope was too large and had to re-arrange what waas needed for the mvp ( changed the concept of alot of the must haves , into could haves.)

 Projectboard: ([Project Board](https://github.com/users/MarshallJD1/projects/11/views/1))